mem48/geocompr/main.md

 In the case of vector data, each of these spatial operations has a non-spatial equivalent, as demonstrated in section \@ref(vector-attribute-manipulation) in the previous chapter.
 By contrast, subsetting is the only spatial raster operation we present in this chapter (section \@ref(spatial-operations-on-raster-data)) which also has a non-spatial counterpart.
 Nevertheless, spatial raster and vector operations share many similarities, at least in terms of functionality though the internal processing is completely different.
-Be careful with the wording.
-Sometimes the same words have slightly different meanings for both data models.
-Aggregating in the case of vector data refers to dissolving polygons while it means increasing the resolution in the case of raster data.
-If we think of vector-raster equivalents, dissolving or aggregating polygons also makes for a "coarser" resolution.
-However, zonal operations would be more suitable as a raster equivalent compared to changing the cell resolution.
-Zonal operations can dissolve the cells of one raster in accordance with the zones (categories) of another raster using an aggregation function (see section \@ref(spatial-operations-on-raster-data)).

 Some operations covered in this chapter are unique to spatial data.
 A variety of *topological relations* can be used to subset/join vector geometries (by default **sf** uses the catch-all *intersects* but other relations such as *within* can be very useful), a topic that is explored in section \@ref(topological-relations).